Written by Sedef Salim

 For centuries, we have known that there is an alchemical process in our existence.
 Every single living thing on this planet co-exists as a pair.
 Everything has an opposite which was flawlessly designed to complement its other half.
 The perfect set of circumstances where two seemingly ordinary yet powerful components are brought together, resulting in mastering the art of survival and enabling their kind to multiply.

-If we explore these occurrences in human beings, the behavioural symptoms between two people goes a little like this: It can begin with sensing each other’s pheromones or noticing physical features which cause sexual arousal.
+If we explore these occurrences in human beings, the behavioural symptoms between two people goes a little like this: It can begin with sensing each other’s smell or noticing physical features which cause sexual arousal.
 This can then lead to a series of consistent platonic activities, both parties testing their compatibility in terms of character traits and life goals.
 The mixture of shared fun activities and being near each other causes the release of a healthy dose of Oxytocin, Vasopressin, Dopamine and Serotonin, enabling the two to connect with each other.
 If all goes well, this can lead to attachment, commitment, long term relationships and most likely reproduction.
 In human terms, we call this the dating world!
 This process is categorised with names such as; attraction, lust, love, romance, attachment, commitment, relationship; and the word that’s supposed to embody all these things: marriage.

 So why is it that the magic begins to fade and we find ourselves at a bit of a loss after we have followed all of these social conventions?
 Why do we sometimes find ourselves resenting the same person that was once irresistible to us?
 When we are finally settled, the neurotransmitters associated with the reward system finally return to normal and we find ourselves drifting back down to earth after our trip to cloud nine.
 It seems like in today’s society, more and more people are having problems in their relationships and seeking advice on how to salvage them.
 We will be exploring how some couples can encounter a bump in the road, how to better understand where these conflicts come from and what can be done to help them.